spike/CompetitiveProgramming/resources/README.md

 Video by Errichto on youtube on the different nuances of Binary Search. https://www.youtube.com/watch?v=GU7DpgHINWQ

-Binary Search - A Different Perspective | Python Algorithms https://www.youtube.com/watch?v=tgVSkMA8joQ
+Binary Search - A Different Perspective | Python Algorithms by mCoding https://www.youtube.com/watch?v=tgVSkMA8joQ
 (If you're using Python, this shows you how to understand bisect_left and bisect_right)